Hablamos Español Insurance Companies We Work With

 What does food truck insurance include?

-Usually commercial auto, general liability, property and equipment, workers comp if you have staff, and inland marine for mobile equipment, plus event certificates.
+It commonly involves commercial auto, general liability, property and equipment, workers comp if you have staff, and inland marine for mobile equipment, plus event certificates.
+The mix depends on how you operate.

 Do I need event certificates?

 Festivals and venues usually require certificates and additional insured status before you serve.
-Your liability policy provides the basis.
+Your liability policy provides the basis for them.

 Is my equipment covered when it travels?

 Mobile equipment often needs inland marine coverage, since fixed-location property may not follow the gear.
-Confirm it is covered.
+It is worth confirming how your equipment is covered on the move.

 RS